Safety is your responsibility

 - You could be prosecuted if you can't see well enough to drive, but you drive anyway.
 If you’re in any doubt, see an optician or optometrist.

 You can get a free NHS eye test if:

 - you’re 40 or over, and your mother, father, brother, sister, son or daughter has glaucoma

-If you have a medical condition or disability that affects your ability to drive, you must tell the DVLA (DVA in Northern Ireland).
-They will assess your fitness to drive using the information you give them and may ask you to have a medical examination or a driving assessment (see here).
+If you have a medical condition or disability that could affect your ability to drive, you must tell the DVLA (DVA in Northern Ireland).
+They will assess your fitness to drive using the information you give them and may ask you to have a medical examination or a driving assessment.
 You may be:

 - allowed to keep a full licence

-- given a temporary licence, valid for one to three years
+- given a temporary medical licence, valid for one to three years

-- given a licence to drive an automatic car or one with specialist controls
+- given a licence coded to only drive an automatic car or one with specialist controls

-You have to tell the DVLA/DVA if your condition changes in a way that affects the way you drive.
+You have to update the DVLA/DVA if your medical condition changes in a way that could affect the way you drive.